superfly/docs/flyctl/cmd/flyctl_vm_status.md

-Show a VM's status	including logs, checks, and events.
+V1 APPS ONLY: Show a VM's status	including logs, checks, and events.

 ## Usage